 MA MAJOR (OFFENSES) = AUTOMATIC SUSPENSION (A- on class work/ tests for Gr.1-4, 70% on class work/tests for Gr.
 5th.
 1 Fighting (physical).

-2 Insubordination (direct disobedience)

-3 Stealing.

-4 Cheating, Plagiarism on homework, classwork, projects or any assignment.
+2 Insubordination (direct disobedience) 3 Stealing, taking others property without permission 4 Academic Dishonesty, Cheating, Plagiarism on homework, classwork, projects or any assignment.
+5 Forgery, false signature on test/quiz, homework, AB, Progress Report or Infraction.

-5 Forgery

 6 Possession of dangerous objects or substances; sharp objects or weapons.
 7 Damaging school or others' property.
 8 Selling items in school.
 9 Verbal or written use of inappropriate language towards a teacher.
 10 Continued use of inappropriate language in general.

-11 Threatening others; cyber bullying amongst AST students

-12 Skipping class

-13 Answering back to teachers

-14 Continued bullying behavior/harassment

-15 Throwing rocks and/or sticks

-16 Use of technology for harassment/downloading of inappropriate information
+11 Threatening others; cyber bullying amongst AST students 12 Skipping class 13 Answering back to teachers 14 Continued bullying behavior/harassment 15 Throwing and playing with rocks and/or sticks 16 Use of technology for harassment/downloading of inappropriate information

-First Major offense: Second and Third

-Parents notified and Suspension of 1 to 8 days, at Principal's discretion.
-Student will be graded as having missed all work, no credit and a Below Standard or Zero.
+First Major offense: Second and Third Major offense: Parents notified and Suspension of 1 to 8 days, at Principal's discretion.
+Student will be graded as having missed all work , no credit and a Below Standard or Zero.